JosephTLyons/Resume/README.md

     - Certificate in Advanced Computer Programming | December 2017
     - Certificate in Computer Programming | May 2017

-## Notable Projects and Collaborations
+## Notable Projects and Collaborations (Past and Present)

 - Developed and released desktop applications and plug-ins for audio engineers and musicians
 - Created Rust crates, text editor plug-ins, and other open-source tools to automate development tasks
+- Contributed to popular open-source projects, such as Atom, Rust-Lang, and Nushell
+- Nushell repository maintainer (triage duties)
+- Collaborated on open-source projects that have been deposited into the 2020 GitHub Archive Program (Arctic Code Vault)
 - Co-authored a simulated operating system
-- Contributed to popular open-source projects, such as Atom, Rust-Lang, and Nushell
+- Reviewed technical books: Object Design Style Guide

 ## Work Experience